JorgeCosta87/decentralized-autonomous-computing/docs/design.md

 ### NodeInfo

 Per-node account that stores registration information, TEE attestation data, node status, and reward tracking.
-Each validator or compute node has its own NodeInfo account.
+Each node (public or confidential) has its own NodeInfo account.

 **Node Keypair Generation**: The `node_pubkey` is generated on the server where the node software is launched.
 Each node instance creates its own keypair for identification and signing operations.

+**Node Types:**
+- **Public**: Standard nodes that can execute public tasks and validate any tasks
+- **Confidential**: Nodes running in TEE (Trusted Execution Environment) for private data processing

 The NodeInfo PDA stores:
 - `owner`: Public key of the account that registered the node (can be different from node_pubkey)
 - `node_pubkey`: Public key of the node (generated on the server where node runs)
-- `node_type`: Type of node (Validator or Compute)
+- `node_type`: Type of node (Public or Confidential)
 - `status`: Current status of the node
-- `node_info_cid`: IPFS CID of node metadata (for compute nodes)
+- `node_info_cid`: IPFS CID of node metadata (for nodes that execute tasks)
-- `code_measurement`: TEE code measurement (for validator nodes)
+- `code_measurement`: TEE code measurement (for confidential nodes only)
-- `tee_signing_pubkey`: TEE signing public key (for validator nodes)
+- `tee_signing_pubkey`: TEE signing public key (for confidential nodes only)
 - `node_treasury`: Node treasury PDA address (SystemAccount for receiving payments)
 - `total_earned`: Cumulative SOL earned by the node
 - `total_tasks_completed`: Total number of tasks completed by this node
+- `approved_validators`: List of validators who approved this node (max 10)
+- `rejected_validators`: List of validators who rejected this node (max 10)
 - `bump`: NodeInfo PDA bump seed

 Seeds: `["node_info", node_pubkey]`